Last battle of Bismarck: First phase: Air Attack by Ark Royal

-Second phase: Vian's destroyers harass the Bismarck at night
+Second phase: Night actions

 One hour after the Swordfish attack, Maori and Piorun made contact with Bismarck at 22:38.
 Piorun attacked at once, signalling her identity as a Polish ship, but was not able to launch torpedoes.
 She approached close enough to engage Bismarck with her guns, but then lost contact and played no more role in the battle.
 Deteriorating weather made a concentrated attack impossible.
 Throughout that night, Bismarck was the target of intermittent torpedo attacks by Vian's destroyers.
 In ten approaches between 22:38 and 06:56 Cossack, Maori, Zulu and Sikh fired sixteen torpedoes but none hit.
 One of Bismarcks shells sheared off Cossacks antenna and three other shells straddled Zulu, wounding three men.
 Between 02:30 and 03:00 the destroyers fired starshell at Tovey's request in order to make her position visible for the battleships.
 The constant harrying tactics of the destroyers helped wear down the morale of the Germans and deepened the fatigue of an already exhausted crew.

 Between 05:00 and 06:00, Lütjens ordered an Arado 196 float plane launched to the French coast, to secure the ship's war diary, footage of the engagement with Hood, and other important documents.
 It was discovered that the float plane catapult had been rendered inoperative due to damage received on the 24th by the Prince of Wales.
 The fully fuelled aircraft was then pushed overboard to reduce the risk of fire in the upcoming battle.
 Lütjens then radioed at 07:10 for a U-boat to rendezvous with Bismarck to fetch these documents.
 U-556 was assigned at once to this task, but the U-boat missed the signalled order because it was submerged.
 At any rate, it was subsequently revealed that U-556 had been too low on fuel to have been able to carry out the order.
 The task was then passed on to but by then Bismarck had already sunk.